Be ready to make a difference.

 Career Opportunities

-Your certificate for Unit Clerk will prepare you for positions in a variety of medical environments, including:
+Your Medical Office Assistant and Unit Clerk certificate will prepare you for positions in a variety of medical environments, including:

 $50,562